gajavegr/Website/README.md

 # Ganesh's Personal Website
 ### What is this?
 A personal website to demonstrate my projects and interests!
+Here's the [link](http://gajavegr.github.io/me)!

 ### School Projects